BACK

 Orlando Aguilera

-As a Year 12 student at Rangitoto College, I am grateful for the opportunity to be a part of the International Baccalaureate (IB) cohort.
+Whilst a Year 13 student at Rangitoto College, I was grateful for the opportunity to be a part of the International Baccalaureate (IB) cohort.
 My preparation for IB started in Year 9 as I was in extension classes leading up to Year 12.
 There were many key factors which helped me choose IB.
-I really enjoy the worldwide focus the course has, which aligns with my desire to study overseas for university.
-This course will give me the best chance to get accepted into a university overseas, as it is recognised globally.
+I really enjoyed the worldwide focus provided, which aligned with my desire to study overseas for university.
+This course provided me with the best chance to get accepted into a university overseas, as it is recognised globally.

 The IB Diploma is designed to prepare students as best as possible for university.
 It teaches important skills such as essay writing, time management, and collaboration.
-The Extended Essay is a significant part of the programme, allowing me to practise writing in a university style for an essay of 4,000 words.
-This will also improve my research abilities and deepen my understanding of my chosen topic.
-The two-year duration of the course teaches effective time management.
-This includes balancing the heavy workload of the course with extracurricular activities, such as sports and music.
-The small cohort provides an opportunity to create strong connections with like-minded students.
-Overall, this course will give me the best possible start to my future career, and I am looking forward to what lies ahead.
+The Extended Essay is a significant part of the programme, which allowed me to practise writing in a university style for an essay of 4,000 words.
+This supported improving my research abilities and deepened my understanding of my chosen topic.
+The two-year duration of the course enhanced my time management skills.
+It included balancing the heavy workload of the course with extracurricular activities, such as sports and music.
+The small cohort provided an opportunity to create strong connections with like-minded students.
+Overall, this course provided the best possible start to my future career, and I am looking forward to what lies ahead.

 Find Us